 IS THE MSN FNP PROGRAM AT TUSCULUM A DISTANCE EDUCATION PROGRAM?

-No. The program at Tusculum College is an on ground program that has one online course in Informatics and some online content in other courses.
+No. The program at Tusculum University is an on ground program that has one online course in Informatics and online content in most other courses.

 HOW LONG IS THE PROGRAM?